-(2) Facilities will give medication only with written permission from a parent or guardian, to be administered according to written directions from the prescribing physician.
+Facilities will give medication only with written permission from a parent or guardian, to be administered (2)according to written directions from the prescribing physician.
 In the case of non-prescription medication, written instructions must be provided by the parent or guardian.
-For the purpose of this requirement (Paragraph (2) of Subsection C of 8.16.2.26 NMAC) only, non-prescription medications include sunscreen, insect repellent and diaper creams or other over the counter medications.
+For the purpose of this requirement (Paragraph (2) of Subsection C of 8.16.2.26 NMAC) only, nonprescription medications include sunscreen, insect repellent and diaper creams or other over the counter medications.
 With written authorization from the child's parent or guardian, sunscreen and insect repellant may be shared.
+Diaper cream shall not be shared.

-(3) A designated staff member will be responsible for giving medication to children.
-The designated staff member will ensure non-prescription and prescription medications have a label with the child's name and the date the medication was brought to the center.
-A center will keep non-prescription and prescription medication, the dosage, and the hours and dates the child should receive the medicine.
+A designated staff member will be responsible for giving medication to children.
+The designated staff (3) member will ensure non-prescription and prescription medications have a label with the child's name and the date the medication was brought to the center.
+A center will keep non-prescription and prescription medication in the original container with written instructions, including the name of medication, the dosage, and the hours and dates the child should receive the medicine.

-(4) The designated staff member will keep and sign a written record of the dosage, date and time a child is given medication with the signature of the staff who administered the medication.
+The designated staff member will keep and sign a written record of the dosage, date and time a child is (4) given medication with the signature of the staff who administered the medication.
 This information will be provided to the parent or guardian who will initial/date acknowledgment of information received on the day the medication is given.

-(5) When the medication is no longer needed, it shall be returned to the parents or guardians or destroyed.
-The center shall not administer expired medication.
-[8.16.2.26 NMAC - Rp, 8.16.2.26 NMAC, 10/1/16]
+When the medication is no longer needed, it shall be returned to the parents or guardians or destroyed.
+(5) The center shall not administer expired medication.